 '''

-This RNS example demonstrates how to set up a link to #
+\# This RNS example demonstrates how to set up a link to \#

 a destination, and pass data back and forth over it.

 import os

 import sys

 import time

 import argparse

 import RNS

 Let's define an app name.
 We'll use this for all

 destinations we create.
 Since this echo example

 is part of a range of example utilities, we'll put

 them all within the app namespace "example_utilities"

-APP NAME = "example utilities"
+APP_NAME = "example_utilities"

 A reference to the latest client link that connected

 latest_client_link = None

 This initialisation is executed when the users chooses

 to run as a server

 def server(configpath):

 We must first initialise Reticulum

 reticulum = RNS.Reticulum(configpath)

 Randomly create a new identity for our link example

 server_identity = RNS.Identity()

 We create a destination that clients can connect to.
 We

-want clients to create links to this destination. so we
+want clients to create links to this destination, so we

 need to create a "single" destination type.

 server_destination = RNS.Destination(

-server_identity,

-RNS Destination IN,
+server_identity.

+RNS.Destination.IN,

 RNS.Destination.SINGLE,

+APP_NAME,

+"linkexample"

+)

+We configure a function that will get called every time

+a new client creates a link to this destination.

+server_destination.set_link_established_callback(client_connected)

 '''